-The UC Davis LAUNCH program is a best practice for improving promotion rates and retention of new faculty, particularly those from underrepresented backgrounds, and is modeled after successful efforts at Case Western Reserve University and The University of Michigan.
+The UC Davis LAUNCH program is a validated practice for improving promotion rates and retention of new faculty, and is modeled after successful efforts at Case Western Reserve University and The University of Michigan.
 The program was piloted under the UC Davis ADVANCE program (2012 - 2019) and is now being run through the UC Davis Office of Academic Affairs.